haohmaru3000/personal_expense/README.md

 # personal_expense

-A Flutter project displaying some basic information of our personal expenses withing a recent week.
+A Flutter project displaying some basic information about our personal expenses for the last 7 days.

 ## Getting Started